Gdoc/Admin

 How has the taxation of goods and services evolved around the world?

-The visualization provides an overview of revenues from the taxation of goods and services during the period 1980-2017.
-The estimates account for sales taxes, value added taxes and excise duties; and are expressed as a share of GDP.
+The visualization provides an overview of revenues from the taxation of goods and services over recent decades.
+The estimates account for sales taxes, value-added taxes, and excise duties; and are expressed as a share of GDP.

-The data shows some cross-country heterogeneity; although relative to revenue from income taxation, heterogeneity in commodity taxation is much smaller, especially among high-income countries.
+The data shows some cross-country heterogeneity although, relative to revenue from income taxation, heterogeneity in commodity taxation is smaller, especially among high-income countries.

 How important are different forms of commodity taxation in OECD countries?